McKinsey's Three Horizons of Growth Can Help You to Innovate

-This is the first in a series of articles where we’ll be diving into different strategic frameworks to explore which ones work best for different types of strategies.
-We’re going to kick things off with one of my favorite strategy frameworks: McKinsey’s Three Horizons of Growth.
+This is the first in a series of articles where we'll be diving into different strategic frameworks.
+We will explore which ones work best for different types of strategies.
+We're going to kick things off with one of my favorite strategy frameworks: McKinsey's Three Horizons of Growth.

 What are McKinsey's Three Horizons of Growth?